 - Spread: Common

-The Dichrorampha simpliciana is a moth of the Tortricidae family with a wingspan of 12-16 mm.
+The Dichrorampha vancouverana also called Gold-fringed Drill is a moth of the Tortricidae family with a wingspan of 12-15 mm.

-Present in almost all of Europe with the exception of Portugal and the Balkan Peninsula. *
+This species is present in most of Europe, with the exception of Portugal and the Balkan Peninsula. *

 In Italy it is absent from the islands. *

-The front wings of the Dichrorampha simpliciana have a brown background color, with lighter markings and often heavily sprinkled with ocher. **
+The front wings of the Dichrorampha vancouverana have a gray-brown or dark brown background color.

 * Lepidoptera mundi https://lepidoptera.eu/ - Fauna Europea https://fauna-eu.org/

 ** Bestimmungshilfe für die in Europa nachgewiesenen Schmetterlingsarten - http://lepiforum.de/

 *** online guide to the moths of Great Britain and Ireland - https://ukmoths.org.uk/